polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

     -   Azure Functions will replace the Windows Services.

-    -   Azure SQL Database will replace the existing SQL Servers.
+    -   Azure SQL Database will replace the central instance of the SQL Server database hosting Mortgage Application data.

-    -   Azure Traffic Manager will be configured in Priority mode to route web traffic to either the Azure public Web App or the Web App on Azure Stack Hub.
+    -   Azure Traffic Manager will be configured using the Priority mode to route web traffic to either the Azure public Web App or the Web App on Azure Stack Hub.

-    -   Azure Content Deployment Network (CDN) to allow public files such as PDFs to be routed closer to customers for a faster download experience.
+    -   Azure Content Deployment Network (CDN) will be used to allow public files such as PDFs to be routed closer to customers for a faster download experience.

+1. Provide the rationale for deciding whether to choose Azure public, Azure Stack Hub, Azure Stack HCI, or Azure Stack Edge in your application design.

+While the intention is to optimize the use of Azure public, the design must account for constraints imposed by national and industry specific regulations regarding customer data.
+In particular, based on the findings identified during the planning stage, the Mortgage Application database for customers based in the US and Canada will need to reside in on-premises data centers within their respective countries of origin.
+While Azure Stack HCI is capable of hosting virtual machines running SQL Server instances, it does not support deployment of services such as Azure Web Apps, Azure Functions, or Azure Storage Queues, which are part of the application design outlined in the previous step.
+The primary purpose of Azure Stack Edge is to implement Artificial Intelligence-enabled edge computing devices that optimize network data transfer to Azure.
+This functionality does not yield any meaningful benefits in the scenario we are considering.
+However, with Azure Stack Hub we can accomplish both of our objectives - progressing the cloud first strategy while still allowing for exceptions where workloads must remain on-premises.

 1. List the services and components that will be deployed to Azure public cloud.
 For each, provide their basic function in the system.
 Determine which Azure region will be best suited for the deployment.

     -   Azure public cloud: The South-Central Region will be used for public facing applications allowing the reuse of all of the code currently being run in production in Europe and Australia.
 The following applications will be deployed to Azure Global Cloud: